prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 ## Case-studies as Developmental Accounts
 In order to on-board [[hubs]] into self-organising and self-[[publishing]] capacity, prisma is first manually organising and facilitating several [[action-learning journeys]] to build internal capability for effective distributed system design.

-This is also the period in which to generate clarity and cohesion of the core underlying patterns that are most relevant in publishing developmental accounts of [[action-learning]]:
+This is also the period in which to generate clarity and cohesion of the core underlying patterns that are most relevant (see image) in publishing developmental accounts of [[action-learning]]:

 1. Mapping - making visible the network hub and the future events being potentialised
 2. [[Publishing]] - making the learnings generated during the action-learning journey available to a broader audience